-Aitmatov credits Ayïmkan apa for his love for his first language, Kyrgyz, and the richness of nomadic literary heritage.
+Aitmatov credited Ayïmkan apa for the love he had developed for his first language, Kyrgyz, and the richness of nomadic literary heritage.
 Among the children in Sheker, she became a “treasure house of fairy tales, old songs and all kinds of true and invented stories,” Aitmatov wrote.

 Aunt Karagïz, like her mother, was also a storyteller, and even after exhausting all her tales, she turned to dreams to entertain the children.
 Aitmatov was so fond of her stories that when she napped for even a few minutes, he would wake her and entreat her to describe what she had seen.